samuelhorn/prismic-field-migrator/README.md

 # Prismic Field Migrator

-A script for moving link, link_label and link_style fields from the repeatable zone of a slice to a new repeatable link field.
+A script for moving fields to other fields within a Prismic repository.

 ## To run